PasswordlessAlliance/PasswordlessX1280-with-Java-RestAPI-webservice/README.md

 ## Preparing to set up the application server
   Log in to the Passwordless X1280 authentication server.
-(Default log ID/Password is admin/admin)
+(Default login ID/Password is admin/admin)

   Click the Service server menu.